 Permit holders can park in metered or ticket parking spaces at no charge in on-street parking areas within Adelaide city or North Adelaide.
 The time extensions detailed above will be granted.
 Visit the City of Adelaide website for conditions.

 The City of Adelaide also operates the UPark off-street carparks.
-You can apply for an Accessibility Pass, which entitles you to two hours free parking, up to 52 times per year.
+You can apply for an Accessibility Pass, which entitles you to 2 hours free parking, up to 52 times per year.
 Visit the UPark website for more information.

 Private car parks may charge their own fees.
 You will need to check the terms and conditions of parking in private car parks.